TradeX

 The Density Architecture This Project Builds On

 The Portfolio Risk Matrix (960 data points) and Order Book microstructure in the Institutional Terminal provide the density architecture that Screens 07 and 08 evolve.
-That project establishes how institutional data can be organized at extreme scale; this project asks what changes when AI-native intelligence replaces legacy data assembly.
+That project establishes how institutional data can be organized at extreme scale; this project asks what changes when purpose-built intelligence replaces legacy data assembly.